gvanastasov/example-tailwind/README.md

 # Example-Tailwind

 This repository is a demo of the capabilities of Tailwind CSS, a popular utility-first CSS framework.
 It includes an Express.js server that serves a dummy page and configuration files for Tailwind CSS and PostCSS.
+Remark, no JS is used, therefore the demo site works with limited functionality.

 ## Features